 Download the University's recommended template

-- Privacy Notice template including the Privacy Notice checklist (available to University of Glasgow staff with GUID login)
+- Privacy Notice template & Privacy Notice checklist (available to University of Glasgow staff with GUID login)

 - Privacy Notice guidance from the Information Commissioner’s Office (ICO)